Paint-samples nature color-hunt is a fun Montessori color tablets DIY to get your little naturalist outdoors while refining the senses!

 First, punch a ‘window’ with a hexagon puncher.
 (See a puzzle extension below before proceeding to the next step.)
 Next, punch a hole in the top corner and arrange paint samples in whatever order you choose.
 I like to group the shades together, making it easier for children to find a color during a scavenger hunt.
 Then loop them onto the metal ring clip and click it closed.
 Now your little naturalist is ready to go and play the paint-samples nature scavenger color-hunt game!

-Paint Samples Extensions
+Paint Samples Extension Activity

-Although, the nature scavenger hunt works best when you can find an array of colors, preferably in spring when lots of flowers are blooming, in the summer, look for colorful wildflowers.
-Also, focus on all the shades of green which are abundant too ~ in trees, leaves, grasses, moss and stems!
+Although the nature scavenger hunt works best when you can find an array of colors, preferably in spring when lots of flowers are blooming, in the summer, look for colorful wildflowers.
+Also, focus on all the shades of green, which are abundant, too ~ in trees, leaves, grasses, moss, and stems!
 Discerning shades is the most challenging color discrimination and can be offered to older children to explore the range of hues of one color.

 There is no description, no image in any book that is capable of replacing the sight of real trees, and all the life to be found around them, in a real forest.
 Something emanates from those trees which speaks to the soul, something no book, no museum is capable of giving.